DaveyFagan/movieAppAssignment/README.md

 [List the set of routes your app supports - only mention new instances if you expanded the Movies Fan app.
 State the view linked with each route.]

 e.g.
++ /movies/similarmovies/:id - list movies similar to id.
-+ /movies/:id - detailed information on a specific movie.
++ /movies/movieactors/:id - list actors for a movie.
-+ /movies/upcoming - lists movies soon to be shown in cinemas.
++ /actorsmovies/:id - list movies for a actor.
-+ etc.
-+ etc.
++ /actor/:id - detailed information on an actor.

 ### Views/Pages.

 [ For each view in your app, show a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
 If necessary, use multiple screenshots to cover a view's full capability.

-e.g.
 >Lists movies from the Discover endpoint.
 Filtering on title and genre attributes is supported.

 ![][d1]